flow-storm/flow-storm-debugger/Readme.md

 or the [ClojureScript QuickStart Guide](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html#_clojurescript) if you are using ClojureScript.

 Please refer to the [user guide](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html) for a list of features and how to use them.

+# Features

+Flow storm debugger is packed with a ton of features, here is a non-comprehensive list in no particular order :

+- Instrument any Clojure and ClojureScript form (single, namespace or entire codebases)
+- A time travel stepper allows you to jump arround your execution
+- Execution call tree explorer
+- Functions calls explorer
+- Inspect any values with the value inspector
+- Define any value and take it to your repl
+- Multithreaded execution support
+- Tap values to the inspector (via `tap>`, `#tap`, and `#tap-stack-trace`)
+- Loop debugging
+- Infinite loop fuse (via `:thread-trace-limit`)
+- Remote Clojure and ClojureScript debugging
+- A namespace browser
+- Mutable value debugging
+- Two instrumentation profiles (:light, :full)
+- Conditional tracing
+- Customizable mutable value snapshoting (via `flow-storm.runtime.values/snapshot-value` multi-method)

 ## Some demo videos